-Also, it is recommended that additional first aid kits be maintained at the Front Desk and in all the skills laboratories.
+Additional first aid kits should be maintained at the Front Desk and in all the skills laboratories.

-As a precaution, it is suggested that all staff and faculty members maintain a personal emergency kit, including one in their vehicle, if applicable.
+As a precautionary measure, it is suggested that all staff and faculty members maintain a personal emergency kit, including one in their vehicle, if applicable.